 When you arrive home, you might still be recovering from your injuries.
 That means you’ll need medical supervision and continuing care.
 Your physician is familiar with your medical history.
 So he or she can develop a personalized regimen to support the healing process.
-Even if you don’t require further medical treatment, you should still see your primary care doctor to make the injury-causing accident is included with your medical records.
+See your primary care doctor even if you don’t require further medical treatment.
+In order to include the injury-causing accident in your medical records.

 Consider Alternative Therapies for Recovery:

-You may want to discuss alternative recovering solutions with your health care providers.
+Your health care provider will want to discuss alternative recovering solutions.
 Since many of these therapies are very successful in supporting your overall well-being after an accident.
 Many victims find chiropractic care to be effective in the recovery process, especially concerning soft tissue injuries.
 Also, massage therapy has been useful in alleviating the aches, pains, and sore muscles that often accompany other injuries.

 Stay Socially Active:

 Obviously, the nature and severity of your injuries will dictate your abilities after an accident.
 Still, you should do your best to maintain close relationships with friends and family.
-Researchers from the National Institutes of Health report that the support of family, friends, neighbors, and co-workers was associated with more positive outcomes and less persistent pain.
+According to the National Institutes of Health, the support of family, friends, neighbors, and co-workers leads to positive outcomes and less persistent pain.

 Things may seem grim if you’re the victim of an accident in unfamiliar territory.
-But these steps on what to do after being injured while traveling should help you get through the initial issues.
+But these steps to help you.
 The most important tasks are taking care of your medical needs and getting the legal help you need.